 Take these screenshots from your computer or phone when it is possible.
 That is how you build trust and a strong bond with your audience.

 For example, when you talk about social media, show things through your own social media profile or when you write a review for an App, show your audience that you are actually using that app.

 5. Include your own research data

 Please do not rely on other data all the time.
-There is always room for your own research data and your readers will love to hear from your original work.
-While you are showing your own research findings, you definitely can use external citations to validate your results.
+There is always room for your own research data, and your readers will love to hear from your original work.
+While showing your own research findings, you can use external citations to validate your results.

-But, the most important thing is, you must have a content writing and publishing strategy in mind.
-If not, it will be a waste of your precious time and energy.
+But the most important thing is having a content writing and publishing strategy in mind.
+If not, it will waste your precious time and energy.

-One of the major reasons for failing, most of the bloggers do not have a proper content marketing strategy.
-So, without wasting your time and money develop at least a simple content marketing strategy.
+One of the major reasons for failing, most bloggers do not have a proper content marketing strategy.
+So, without wasting your time and money, develop at least a simple content marketing strategy.

 Writing articles for your blog is only one type of content marketing.
-According to the above amazing guide, you have several other content marketing types to consider.
+According to the above fantastic guide, you have several other content marketing types to consider.

-So, as a beginner, just prepare a strategy at least for your article writing without following the exact footsteps of pro bloggers out there.
+So, as a beginner, prepare a strategy, at least for your article writing, without following the exact footsteps of pro bloggers out there.

-If you are concerned about SEO, you should think about the consistency and building quality backlinks.
+If you are concerned about SEO, you should consider consistency and building quality backlinks.
 So, build a strategy for that too.
 However, please don’t post more than one long article (2000+ words) every week.
 It is overwhelming for you and for your readers.